Longworth family

 The Longworth family is most closely associated with Cincinnati, Ohio, and was one of Cincinnati's better-known families during the 19th and 20th centuries.
-The founder of the Ohio family, Nicholas Longworth (16 January 1783 - 10 February 1863), came to Cincinnati from Newark, New Jersey, sometime before 1808.
+The founder of the Ohio family, Nicholas Longworth (16 January 1783 – 10 February 1863), came to Cincinnati from Newark, New Jersey, sometime before 1808.
 He married Susanna Howell, three years his junior, daughter of Silas and Hannah (Vaughan) Howell, on Christmas Eve, 1807.

-Nicholas Longworth was a winemaker who has been called the "Father of the American wine industry."
+Nicholas Longworth was a winemaker who has been called the "Father of the American wine industry".
 He capitalized on the German-American movement into Cincinnati, producing a wine that replicated a drink native to Germany.
 During the late 1840s and throughout the 1850s, the family patriarch's wine ventures were increasingly profitable.
 However, the root of the Longworth family wealth was Longworth's real estate success.

-He and his wife Susanna had five children, namely:
+He and his wife Susanna had five children::